Token Swapping on Trees: Introduction

 Token swapping on general graphs has been studied by different research communities in math, computer science, and engineering, often unaware of each others' work.
 We survey all the results we know of in Section~\ref{sec:background} below.

-The problem of token swapping on graphs was proved NP-complete~\cite{AmirP15}, and even APX- hard~\cite{miltzow2016approximation}, in 2016, and further hardness results have appeared since then~\cite{bonnet2017complexity}.
+The problem of token swapping on graphs was proved NP-complete and in fact APX- hard~\cite{miltzow2016approximation}, and further hardness results have appeared since then~\cite{bonnet2017complexity}.
 There are polynomial time algorithms for paths, cliques~\cite{cayley}, cycles~\cite{jerrum1985complexity}, and stars~\cite{akers1989group,portier-vaughan1990star,pak1999reduced}, and some other special cases, as discussed in more detail below.

-Token swapping on a tree is not known to be in P or NP-complete.
-Several papers have given polynomial time 2-approximation algorithms for trees~\cite{akers1989group,vaughan1995algorithm,yamanaka2015swapping,miltzow2016approximation} (details below).

 The token swapping problem has been generalized in several ways.
 In \emph{weighted token swapping} each token $i$ has a positive weight $w(i)$ and the cost of swapping token $k$ and token $l$ is $w(k) + w(l)$.
 The goal is to sort the tokens while minimizing the sum of the costs of the swaps.
 In \emph{coloured token swapping}~\cite{goraly2010multi,yamanaka2018colored} the tokens have colours, and we are given an initial and final assignment of coloured tokens to the vertices.
 Tokens of the same colour are indistinguishable.
 The goal is to move from the initial to the final token arrangement using the fewest swaps.
 The original problem is the case where each token has a distinct colour.
 Coloured token swapping on graphs is NP-hard for 3 colours~\cite{yamanaka2018colored} but solvable in polynomial time for 2 colours.
-In \emph{weighted coloured token swapping} we have coloured tokens and each colour has a weight.
+In \emph{weighted coloured token swapping} the tokens have colours and each colour has a weight.
 Such a weighted colored version has been studied for string rearrangements under various cost models, which allows swapping non-adjacent elements~\cite{AmirHKLP09}.